DocAdam/adamthepugh/site/docs/experience/work-history.md

 I founded and run Vinyl Junction, an Etsy shop focused on vintage music and books.

-What started with vintage records expanded into spoken word records, vintage cassettes, and classic books.
+What started with vintage records expanded into:

+- spoken word records
+- vintage cassettes
+- classic books

 Running the shop has strengthened a different but related set of skills:

 - product communication
 - copy refinement